calbertiboms/INDE_577/Supervised Machine Learning/Gradient Descent/README.md

 - **Learning Rate Effects**:
   - Test different learning rates (e.g., 0.01, 0.1, 0.001) and observe the impact on convergence.
-- **Initialization Effects**:
-  - Try different initial values for \(w\) and \(b\) to see how they affect the optimization path.

 ---

 ## **Results**

 - **Convergence**:
-  - The algorithm successfully minimized the cost function, converging to optimal parameter values.
+  - The algorithm successfully minimized the error function, converging to optimal parameter values.
 - **Learning Rate Impact**:
   - **High Learning Rate**:
     - Faster initial progress but risk of overshooting the minimum.
   - **Low Learning Rate**:
     - Slower convergence but more stable and precise.
-- **Final Parameters**:
-  - Obtained optimal weights and bias that fit the data.

 ---

 ## **Conclusion**

 This project demonstrates how the Gradient Descent algorithm can be implemented from scratch and used to solve a linear regression problem.
 By adjusting hyperparameters like the learning rate and initial parameters, we can influence the convergence behavior of the algorithm.
-Visualizing the cost function and regression line provides insights into the optimization process and the effectiveness of Gradient Descent.
+Visualizing the MSE and the iterations in the function provides insights into the optimization process and the effectiveness of Gradient Descent.

 ---